nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 - [Repository and GitHub App (runner)](https://github.com/nhs-england-tools/update-from-template-app) for the "Update from Template" app.
 The runner is built on a GitHub Action but it can be a serverless workload or self-hosted compute
 - [GitHub account (bot)](https://github.com/update-from-template-app) linked to an `nhs.net` email address, but not part of any GitHub organisation
 - [GitHub App (registration)](https://github.com/apps/nhs-england-update-from-template) to be installed within the GitHub organisations in use, e.g. `nhs-england-tools`

-<span style="color:red">A recommendation for GitHub Admins:</span> It is advisable to create a separate bot account for each service.
-This approach fosters responsible ownership practices.
-It also allows the team to use the bot's identity for signing commits and integrating their service with other SaaS products, such as SonarCloud, without relying on individual team member accounts.
-Exceptions can be made on a case-by-case basis, allowing for the use of a central organisation account instead.

 #### Authentication flow diagram